Modern History Playlist

 Fun Facts

-Many reform leaders were multilingual and used vernacular presses to reach people.
+Many reform leaders were multilingual and used vernacular presses to reach masses beyond the English-educated elite.

-Reform societies often doubled as debating clubs and modern schools.
+Reform societies often doubled as debating clubs and modern schools, merging intellectual and practical activism.

 Mains Key Points